Mistborn: The Hero of Ages: Plot

-Sazed tries to establish diplomatic relations with the people of Urteau, while continuing to struggle with trauma from the recent death of his beloved, the Terriswoman Keeper Tindwyl.
+Sazed tries to establish diplomatic relations with the people of Urteau while continuing to struggle with depression stemming from the recent death of his beloved, the Terriswoman Keeper Tindwyl.
 He studies religions, but has lost his own faith and yearns to find a religion that makes sense to him.
-He and Breeze work with Spook (who has developed strange abilities) to try and help Elend secretly take over Urteau.
+He and Breeze work with Spook (who has developed strange abilities due to incessantly flaring tin) to try and help Elend secretly take over Urteau.
 Meanwhile, TenSoon the kandra is imprisoned and sentenced to death by the kandra elders, while still trying to convince them that the kandra prophecies of the world ending are now happening, and that they must work together with the humans to save the world.

-Vin and Elend try to conquer the city of Fadrex and discover more about how their world works; they discover strange patterns in the numbers of people dying after being exposed to the mists, as well as secrets regarding the art of Hemalurgy, which is used to create the koloss, the kandra, and the Inquisitors.
-Fearing that Ruin will discover their plans, they are unable to discuss their plans with each other.
-Yomen, the King of Fadrex City, captures Vin on an infiltration mission gone wrong.
+Vin and Elend try to conquer Fadrex City and discover more about how their world works; they uncover strange patterns in the numbers of people dying after being exposed to the mists, as well as secrets regarding the art of Hemalurgy, which is used to create the koloss, the kandra, and the Inquisitors.
+Fearing that Ruin will discover their plans, they are unable to discuss their findings with each other.
+Yomen, the King of Fadrex City, captures Vin during a botched infiltration mission.
 Elend, left without any choice, takes another koloss army under his control, but the last remnants of Preservation appear to him, warning him to not attack the city.
-Shortly later, Preservation finally dies.
-On the verge of the attack, Vin escapes, and Ruin reveals his ability to seize ultimate control over the koloss.
+Shortly after, Preservation finally dies.
+Just before the koloss attack, Vin escapes Yomen's captivity, and Ruin reveals his ability to seize ultimate control over the koloss.
 Ruin turns the koloss against Elend and Yomen's human armies, but before he can destroy them, Vin leads Ruin's attention and armies away to Luthadel.
-There, Marsh and the remaining Steel Inquisitors (who are under Ruin's control) battle Vin.
+There, Marsh and the remaining Inquisitors (who are under Ruin's control) battle Vin.
 On the verge of her death, Marsh briefly reasserts control and removes Vin's earring (which is actually a Hemalurgic spike), allowing Vin to draw upon the true power of the mists, Preservation's power.
 Vin ascends to become Preservation, trapped with Ruin upon another plane of existence, watching the world.